passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

 ### How to integrate Gitcoin Passport into your platform

 The most common way platforms use Gitcoin Passport is to use Passport scores or specific combinations of Stamps to control access to some content or function.
-This can be handled in just a few simple functions in your app.&#x20;
+This can be handled in just a few simple functions in your app.

 We have detailed guides demonstrating various Passport integrations.
-After you have integrated Passport into your app, your users can connect their Ethereum wallet, and the app can make an API call to the Gitcoin server to retrieve the user's Stamps and Passport score.&#x20;
+After you have integrated Passport into your app, your users can connect their Ethereum wallet, and the app can make an API call to the Gitcoin server to retrieve the user's Stamps and Passport score.

 The score is the sum of weights assigned to the user's Stamps.
-It is possible to create custom algorithms for scoring Passports from raw Stamp data, but using Gitcoin's server is considered best practice for several reasons:&#x20;
+It is possible to create custom algorithms for scoring Passports from raw Stamp data, but using Gitcoin's server is considered best practice for several reasons:

 1. You benefit from [Stamp weights](https://github.com/gitcoinco/passport-scorer/blob/main/api/scorer/settings/gitcoin\_passport\_weights.py) that have been assigned by Gitcoin data scientists.
 2. You do not have to handle complications such as [Stamp deduplication](../major-concepts.md#duplication-of-stamps) - the server does this for you.